Anti-Slavery and Human Trafficking Statement

 The Club takes a zero-tolerance approach to slavery, in all its forms, and we expect the same high standards from all our contractors, suppliers, and other business partners.
 As part of our contracting processes we include specific, clear prohibitions against the use of forced, compulsory or trafficked labour, or anyone held in slavery or servitude, whether adults or children, and we expect that our suppliers will hold their own suppliers to the same high standards.

-Our supply chain includes manufacturers of our licensed products and suppliers of merchandise, office equipment, catering products and services, medical treatment and supplies, software, food and beverages, maintenance services and construction products and services.
+Our supply chain includes manufacturers of our licensed products and suppliers of merchandise, office equipment, catering products and services, medical treatment and supplies, software, food and beverages and maintenance services.

-Each of our suppliers agrees to ensure that each of their stakeholders shall comply with the Anti-Slavery Policy;
+Each of our other suppliers also agree to ensure that their stakeholders will comply with the Anti-Slavery Policy;

 And shall not in any way contravene;